alexhallam/tablespoon/README.md

 # Goals of this package

-1. **Simplicity**: Not just in the forecasts themselves, but also from the users perspective.
+1. ♙**Simple**: Not just in the forecasts themselves, but also from the users perspective.
+2. ♝**Documented**: It should be very clear exactly how forecasts are getting generated.
+We document the parameterization of the models to make this as obvious and uninteresting as possible.
+See [Forecast Method Documentation](docs/FORECAST_METHODS.md)
-2. **Accessability**: Because of how important we feel simple forecasting methods are we want as many front end binding as possible to expose these methods to the largest audience possible.
+3. ♞**Accessible**: Because of how important we feel simple forecasting methods are we want as many front end binding as possible to expose these methods to the largest audience possible.
 We eventually have binding in `Shell`,`Julia`,`R`, and `Python`.
-3. **Stability**: We want this package to feel rock solid.
+3. ♜**Stable**: We want this package to feel rock solid.
 For this to happen we keep the feature set relatively small.
 We believe that after the initial development of this package we should spend out time maintaining the code as oppose to thinking of new features.
-4. **Distributional Forecasts**: Quantification of uncertainty is the name of the game.
+4. ♛**Distributional**: Quantification of uncertainty is the name of the game.
-5. **Documentation**: It should be very clear exactly how forecasts are getting generated.
-We document the parameterization of the models to make this as obvious and uninteresting as possible.

 # Non-Goals

-1. **Circut Melting Focus on Speed**: Not to say this is a slow package.
+1. 🔥**Circut Melting Focus on Speed**: Not to say this is a slow package.
 In fact, all models do get compiled.
 It is very fast.
-We just don't put any extra effort to make it faster than the base stan compiled model.
+We just don't put any extra effort to make it faster than the base Stan compiled model.
-2. **New Forecast Models**: Again, this is out of scope.
+2. 🤖**New Forecast Models**: Again, this is out of scope.
 If you are looking for recommendations please see the bottom of the page.

 # Installation